Cholesterol and Your Child

 Your child’s body needs some cholesterol to protect nerves, make cell tissues, and produce certain hormones.
 But too much cholesterol damages blood vessels.
 It builds up along blood vessel walls and forms sticky, fatty deposits called “plaque.”
 Studies show that plaque can begin to form in childhood.
 It is more likely to form when a child’s cholesterol levels are high.

 High cholesterol levels increase your child’s risk of heart disease and stroke when they get older.
 Heart disease is a leading cause of death in Canada.
-The risk is higher in people who have a family history of heart disease, have diabetes, are overweight or obese, have unhealthy eating habits, are not physically active, or smoke.
+The risk is higher in people who:

 Where does cholesterol come from?